taskcluster/taskcluster-retrospectives/retrospectives/2017-07-25-ec2-instance-creation-stopped.md

 * provide a way to measure total volume usage in a region (even just manually - doing mental sums in the AWS console is hard)
 * set up some kind of periodic monitoring of volume usage as compared to configured limits, with an alert when we get close
 * monitor and log instance termination reasons
+* [investigate better ways to get the IOPS we need](https://bugzilla.mozilla.org/show_bug.cgi?id=1385106) (these volumes are large not for the storage, but for the associated IOPS)

 ## Thanks